-The content has been developed after taking into consideration the long-term direction of the Futures Paper, Strategic Plan 2020-2024, The Long Term Financial Plan (10 Year Plan) and the Asset Management Plan (10 years).
+The content has been developed after taking into consideration the long-term direction of the Futures Paper, Strategic Plan 2020-2024, Long Term Financial Plan (10 year plan) and the Asset Management Plan (10 year plan).
 Maintaining an adequate level of expenditure on existing assets on an annual basis ensures intergenerational equity, that is the burden of costs is met equally by current and future ratepayers.

-Council have engaged with the community and Elected Members in the build of the new strategic plan (Mount Gambier 2035).
+Council have engaged with the community and Elected Members in the build of the new community vision (Mount Gambier 2035).
 This will set the direction for the next ten years.

-Strategic priorities were reviewed with the Executive Leadership Team, Management Team and Elected Members to inform timing and deliverables for the next three years in the further development of the Strategic Work Plan.
+Strategic priorities were reviewed with the Executive Leadership Team, Management Team and Elected Members to inform timing and deliverables for the next three years in the further development of the strategic work plan.
 The additional capacity required to deliver the supporting projects and corresponding budget allocation for 2024/2025 is detailed in this document.